GyroTools/agora-uploader/README.md

    -f, --target-folder    The ID of the target folder where the data is uploaded to (default: -1) -k, --api-key          The Agora API key used for authentication --verify               Verifies if all the uploaded files were imported correctly (waits until the import is complete) --extract-zip          If the uploaded file is a zip, it is extracted and its content is imported into Agora (default: false)
-   -j, --import-json      The json which will be used for the import --no-check-certificate Don't check the server certificate --fake                 Run the uploader without actually uploading the files (for testing and debugging) (default: false) -h, --help             show help (default: false)
+   --no-check-certificate Don't check the server certificate --import-json          The json which will be used for the import --fake                 Run the uploader without actually uploading the files (for testing and debugging) (default: false) --help                 show help (default: false)
 ```

 ### Examples